NEUROIMAGING / MAGNETIC RESONANCE

 • low signal on the ADC map increases during the subacute stage, with temporal pseudo-normalization of the ADC map occurring in the second week; in the chronic stage, ADC values remain increased

-• DWI allows for the assessment of ischemic penumbra (evidenced by DWI/FLAIR or DWI/PWI mismatch)
+• DWI allows for the assessment of ischemic penumbra (demonstrated by DWI/FLAIR or DWI/PWI mismatch)

 • DWI changes are not specific to ischemia; they can occur in any transport disorder (e.g., edema).
 Such changes are often reversible, and lesions are not hypointense on the ADC map (refer to the table above)